DrPaulBrewer/decorated-google-drive/README.md

 ### Store a string in the appDataFolder

-Once initialized, this snippet will store a string in the file `myaccount` in the `appDataFolder`
+Once initialized, this snippet will store a string in the file `myaccount` in the `appDataFolder`.

 	const str = require('string-to-stream');
 	const secrets = 'some-encrypted-string-of-secrets';